 Spyography: Modernism, Espionage, and the Militant Aesthetic State

 In my first two chapters, I read the spy novel against the dominant critical perspective that characterizes the genre as hopelessly reactionary, emphasizing instead its subversive critique of the state’s attempt to mobilize the humanities.
-Chapter One, “Loose Ends: Recruiting Cosmopolitanism in W. Somerset Maugham’s Ashenden,” problematizes the cultivation of “literary agents” by characterizing literariness itself as an excess that overflows, or leaks through, the recruitment transaction.
+Chapter One, “From Ashes to Ashenden: Maugham, Censorship, and Cosmopolitanism,” problematizes the cultivation of “literary agents” by characterizing literariness itself as an excess that overflows, or leaks through, the recruitment transaction.
 Winston Churchill’s warning that Maugham’s Ashenden (1928) constituted an infringement of the Official Secrets Act seems to trouble rather than confirm the politician’s famous assertion that the reality of spying is consistent with the codes of “romance and melodrama,” forms of storytelling that reinforce a reductive and patriotic worldview.
 Indeed, Ashenden’s experiences suggest that the operative mode of espionage is less heroic than avant-garde, a fragmented and indeterminate experience that the writer associates, disparagingly, with “modern novels.”
 Even when events happen to play out in a melodramatic fashion, they do so in such a way as to confound the well-traveled and highly-cultured Ashenden, whose literary sophistication renders him oddly overqualified for the job.
 The agent’s failure, I contend, occasions a critical cosmopolitanism that is also a critique of cosmopolitanism, a by-product of the paradoxical conscription of humanistic “worldliness” into the service of nationalism.

-Chapter Two, “A Gross Breach: Secrecy and Farce in Compton Mackenzie’s Greek Memories and Water on the Brain,” takes a closer look at security legislation and its enforcement through the case of the Scottish novelist Compton Mackenzie, who was tried for contravening the Official Secrets Act in his 1932 war memoir.
+Chapter Two, “'A Gross Breach': Compton Mackenzie, Modernism, and the Intelligence Memoir,” part of which was recently published in a special espionage-themed issue of The Space Between, takes a closer look at security legislation and its enforcement through the case of the Scottish novelist Compton Mackenzie, who was tried for contravening the Official Secrets Act in his 1932 war memoir, Greek Memories.
 I argue that the former agent’s most scandalous disclosure—his revelation of the mysterious letter “C” used as a cipher for the late Sir Mansfield Cumming, the first chief of MI6—reveals how bureaucracy works to project an aura of sacred secrecy that ultimately founders on its own rigid formalism.
 Taking revenge on officialdom in his comical spy novel, Water on the Brain (1933), Mackenzie transposes the conventions of farce to the level of the signifier as a means of foregrounding the security state’s investment in radical secrecy, or secrecy without content.
 In both the trial and the novel, the overcrowding of cryptonymic space betrays the materiality of the law itself, the “dead letter” that underwrites and undermines the intelligence community’s ability to intelligently defend the realm.

 While Auden’s experimental work primarily concerns a figurative form of spying, Virginia Woolf advocates a literal program of domestic espionage in response to what she describes as the “subconscious Hitlerism” of the British establishment.
-In my fourth chapter, “True Lies: Virginia Woolf, Fictional Spyography, and Feminist Agency,” I argue that Woolf’s Three Guineas (1938) treats feminism as a veritable spy ring, an “Outsider’s Society” whose plot against patriarchy, nationalism, and jingoism constitutes a form of what we would today refer to as “whistleblowing.”
+In my fourth chapter, “True Lies: Virginia Woolf, Espionage, and Feminist Agency,” a version of which is featured in the September 2018 issue of Twentieth-Century Literature, I argue that Woolf’s Three Guineas (1938) treats feminism as a veritable spy ring, an “Outsider’s Society” whose plot against patriarchy, nationalism, and jingoism constitutes a form of what we would today refer to as “whistleblowing.”
 My point-of-entry into this topic is the existence of two contemporary spy novels in which Woolf herself serves as the heroic protagonist: Ellen Hawkes and Peter Manso’s The Shadow of the Moth (1983) and Stephanie Barron’s The White Garden (2009).
 In spite of their fantastic premises, I read these pulp fictions as counterfactual or “subjunctive” narratives that explore the relations between art and action, artist and agent, by imagining Woolf as if she were involved in wartime intrigues.
 In doing so, these novels draw out and allegorize a spy-function that not only characterizes Woolf’s late work, but gestures back to her involvement in the infamous Dreadnought Hoax of 1910, Bloomsbury’s undercover infiltration of the British navy’s flagship—an event which I have reason to believe cast a shadow over the drafting of the 1911 Official Secrets Act itself.

 Finally, as I examine the way in which modernism both informs and informs against the national security state, I invite consideration of the politics, ethics, and aesthetics of secrecy in the twenty-first century.
 While the age of WikiLeaks has seen a renewed interest in “unveiling” as a form of protest, literary criticism has, conversely, begun to question similar impulses in the academy, denouncing so-called “paranoid” reading practices that have dominated the humanities since the Cold War.
 Modernism’s intrigues, I argue, offer a means of re-contextualizing, both historically and formalistically, modes of interpretation that privilege such terms as agency, surveillance, and interrogation—theoretical perspectives that allow one to “play spy” by turning novels and poems into codes and ciphers waiting to be exposed.
 In a final twist worthy of a spy novel, the Official Secrets Act may prove to be the progenitor of the hermeneutics of suspicion, making literary criticism itself a species of thriller.